 There’ll be two winters in the year

 Punxsutawney, Pennsylvania, is the headquarters of the celebration where the groundhog “Punxsutawney Phil” regards his shadow at Gobbler’s Knob, a wooded knoll just outside the town.
-The tradition there goes back to this day in 1887.
 And Bill Murray visited this location (repeatedly) in his movie Groundhog Day.

-Usually, these are tens of thousands gather at Gobbler’s Knob for the event.
-It will be virtual this year due to Coronavirus.
+Usually, tens of thousands gather at Gobbler’s Knob for the event.
+It will be live this year, unlike last year’s virtual event due to Coronavirus.